VoC Restaurant 101: Develop a Voice of the Customer Strategy

 Next, to have a completely effective VOC Restaurant strategy, we recommend that you display your restaurant reviews on your website.
 This user-generated content not only builds trust and attracts more diners, it can have a major impact on your Google ranking.

 Dining: Utilise digital touchpoints to cultivate loyal customers

 We’re sure you’re aware, but the digital customer journey is here, and it’s not going anywhere.

-Particularly in light of COVID-19, many restaurants have taken digital measures to collect the necessary customer data contactlessly.
+Particularly in light of COVID-19, many restaurants get the necessary customer data contactlessly now.
+They Collect Digitally and Increase Engagement.
 (Think QR-codes or WIFi start page for mandatory registration and menu viewing.)